Skip to main content

 3. If the material in question does constitute sensitive material (either objective or subjective sensitive material) l, it will not be ordered or shelved with the Collection.

-5. The Library/Media Center Specialist will send written notice to the principal of each work or title that the Specialist added to the Collection.
+5. The Library/Media Center Specialist will send written notice to the building principal of each work or title that the Specialist added to the Collection.

 6. Donations shall be accepted or rejected based on the same criteria identified above.